MicrosoftDocs/powerapps-docs/powerapps-docs/user/collaboration.md

 ### Multiplayer apps

-When you're working on a record form you can also see other users that are working on the same record.
+When you're working on a record, you can also see other users who are working on the same record.

 You can also select a user's picture to see their online status, send them an email, or start a Teams chat.